immcantation/dowser/docs/vignettes/Building-Trees-Vignette.md

 Standard maximum likelihood trees can also be built with the `getTrees` function, which if specified the `optim.pml` function in the `phangorn` phylogenetics package.

 Maximum likelihood trees can also be built using the PHYLIP function `dnaml`.
 To do this, the `build` option needs to be set as `dnaml` and the path to the `dnaml` executable needs to be specified in the `exec` option.

+Another maximum likelihood option that dowser supports is `raxml` which utilizes RAxML Next Generation.
+This option also needs a path to the `raxml` executable specified in the `exec` option.

 ```r